jwhamilton99/menu-bar-splitter/readme.md

 # Menu Bar Splitter

-A simple macOS app to help keep your menu bar organized.
+A simple macOS app to help keep your menu bar organized by adding dividers that you can move between icons.
+You can add as many dividers as you need, rearrange them as you please (CMD+Click+Drag), and choose between 4 different icons for each divider.

 (Apparently it requires Catalina and I didn't realize.
 Sorry about that.)